 How did we do it?

 After more than ten years of asking people not to smoke around hospitals, it’s not unreasonable that we have now introduced fines for blatant examples of smoking on hospital grounds.
-Equally we are being as supportive as possible by providing comprehensive signage, loud speaker advice, nicotine vending machines for visitors, and a range of different types of NRT for patients.
+Equally we are being supportive by providing comprehensive signage, loud speaker advice, nicotine vending machines for visitors, and a range of different types of NRT for patients.

 Continued implementation and enforcement of CCLHD smoke-free by-law occurs through:

-- Smoking counts are conducted quarterly for a two-hour period in high-profile areas of hospital grounds, to check compliance with the smoke-free by-law
+- smoking counts are conducted quarterly for a two-hour period in high-profile areas of hospital grounds, to check compliance with the smoke-free by-law

-- Enforcement patrols on hospital grounds are used to regularly check compliance with the smoke-free by-law, and issue warnings and fines as appropriate
+- enforcement patrols on hospital grounds are used to regularly check compliance with the smoke-free by-law, and issue warnings and fines as appropriate

 What did we achieve?